Scottykal12/orca/README.md

 ## What is Orca?

 Orca is a distributed command and control (C2) system designed for managing and interacting with remote client machines.
 It provides a robust framework for dispatching commands, transferring files, and logging operational events across a network of registered clients.
-Built with Rust, Orca emphasizes performance, reliability, and secure communication, making it suitable for various remote administration and automation tasks.
+Built with Rust, Orca emphasizes performance, reliability, and secure communication.
+It leverages Mutual TLS (mTLS) to ensure all communication between the dispatcher and clients is encrypted and authenticated, making it suitable for various remote administration and automation tasks.

 ## Table of Contents